-Fred Moten, born August 18, 1962, was raised in Las Vegas, Nevada, and lived briefly in Pennsylvania and Arkansas before enrolling at Harvard University in Boston, Massachusetts.
+Fred Moten, born August 18, 1962, was raised in Las Vegas and lived briefly in Pennsylvania and Arkansas before enrolling at Harvard University.
 After one year at Harvard, he took a hiatus and went back to Las Vegas, where he worked as a janitor at the Nevada Nuclear Test Site, read Dante, and wrote poems.
 One year later, he returned to Harvard and received his AB, before earning his PhD in English from the University of California, Berkeley.

-His poetry collections include The Service Porch (Letter Machine Editions, 2016), The Little Edges (Wesleyan University Press, 2014), The Feel Trio (Letter Machine Editions, 2014), B Jenkins (Duke University Press, 2010), and Hughson’s Tavern (Leon Works, 2008).
+Moten’s poetry collections include perennial fashion presence falling (Wave Books, 2023); The Service Porch (Letter Machine Editions, 2016); The Little Edges (Wesleyan University Press, 2014); The Feel Trio (Letter Machine Editions, 2014); B Jenkins (Duke University Press, 2010); and Hughson’s Tavern (Leon Works, 2008).
 His scholarly texts include The Undercommons: Fugitive Planning & Black Study (Minor Compositions, 2013), coauthored with Stefano Harney, and In the Break: The Aesthetics of the Black Radical Tradition (University of Minnesota, 2003).

 In 2020, Moten was named a MacArthur Foundation fellow, and, in 2009, was recognized as one of ten “New American Poets” by the Poetry Society of America.
 Poet and nonfiction author Maggie Nelson writes of Moten’s work,